EnigmaticCypher/MQ-Event-Processor/README.md

 ## Project Status
 Presently this project is in BETA.
 No guarantees are made about functionality or safety.
 It is **NOT** recommended to run this in production until a stable 1.0 release occurs.
-The debug flag is currently hard coded to true.
-If set to false, the app will run in an infinite loop and will not close handles to resources correctly when terminated.
-(Graceful handling of SIGTERM is a work in progress)

 ## Design Goals
 ### Primary Goal - Flexibility of JSON Consumption